iLert/docs/integrations/checkmk/native.md

 | CUSTOM            | Alarm triggered manually by command         |
 | ALERT HANDLER     | Alerthandler execution (CEE from 1.4.0i2)   |

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as the state of a host / service is UP or OK again in checkmk, the associated alert is resolved in iLert.
-If a problem is acknowledged in checkmk, the associated alert in iLert is set to the status Accepted.
+Yes, as soon as the state of a host / service is UP or OK again in checkmk, the associated alert is resolved in ilert.
+If a problem is acknowledged in checkmk, the associated alert in ilert is set to the status Accepted.

-**Can I link checkmk to multiple alert sources in iLert?**
+**Can I link checkmk to multiple alert sources in ilert?**

 Yes, create a checkmk user for each alert source in checkmk.
 Proceed as described above in the instructions.